 After the fire erupted, instead of trying to put out the fire, Whitaker immediately absconded.
-As the fire raged, people outside realized that a fire had erupted and that the people inside were trapped.
+As the fire raged, people outside realized that a fire had erupted and that the people inside expecting to see a puppet show were trapped.
 According to one newspaper, “[No one was] getting out till a Man run his Head against the weakest part of the Door and broke it.”
 This man who broke down the door from the outside was a “very stout man” named Mr. Thomas Dobedee of Wicken, and once people could escape, they eagerly streamed out but because the door was so small, they tripped over each other, blocked the exit, and stampeded or fell over those who fell down.

 “Some [people] … escaped into an ajdoyning yard where was built round with thatcht houses … but [as they could not escape because it created a ring of fire around them, they] were forcd to lie down and perish in it.
 An Excise man and his child perishd there and his wife is since quite distracted.
 After the fire abated they found here an arm and there a leg, here a head there a body, some burnt with their bowels hanging out, a most deplorable sight.”

 “When the roof fell, which was scarcely half an hour from the commencement of the fire, the shrieks and anguish of the helpless sufferers were momentarily ended in universal silence and death.
 The bodies, reduced to a mass of mangled carcasses, half consumed, and wholly undistinguishable.”